gjpelletier/MLRegression/README.md

 The functions in the MLRegression module fit multiple linear regression models using solvers from statsmodels and sklearn, and add functionality to make it easier to apply those methods.

-The functions in the MLRegression module allow the user to write one line of python code to display and save output of the following:
+The functions in the MLRegression module allow the user to write one line of python code to provide the following:

 - regression summary statistics of the best fit model (e.g. r-squared, adjusted r-squared, RMSE of residuals, p-value of the F-statistic, AIC, BIC, alpha, etc.)
 - best fit intercept and model coefficients (if applicable)